DisasterAWARE

 Population: 737K · Washington

 Seattle faces varying levels of natural hazard risk.
 The highest risk is from earthquakes (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Seattle, WA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Seattle, WA.

 Hazard Risk Overview